Mariners recall outfielder Taylor Trammell from Tacoma among four roster moves

 Life and baseballs can come at you fast for the Mariners.

-In a bit of a surprising, but necessary roster move before the series finale vs. the Red Sox, the Mariners recalled Trammell, who was officially on in the minor league injured list with Class AAA Tacoma.
+In a bit of a surprising but necessary roster move before the series finale vs. the Red Sox, the Mariners recalled Trammell, who was officially on the minor-league injured list with Class AAA Tacoma.

 It was one of four roster moves.
 They also placed infielder Abraham Toro on the 10-day injured list with a left shoulder strain.